 Table of Contents

 Do you have a business that depends on you?
 If so, you may want to consider the importance of life insurance for business owners.
-Aside from potentially helping your family, a life insurance policy may help your small business if you were to die.
 Having the right policy or policies in place can help you leave a legacy for not just your loved ones, but for your employees, partners and business as well.

 Here's how a life insurance policy may be able to help business owners.